Mirena Lawsuit Updates

 New Jersey MCL 297

 After a growing number of plaintiffs in New Jersey made similar allegations to those in the New York MDL, the Supreme Court consolidated their cases in multicounty litigation (MCL) in 2013.
 According to court records, more than 2,000 cases have been added to NJ MCL 297, since their initial consolidation.
 These cases are currently in the discovery phase, the deadline for which was extended by the judge to June 30, 2017.
 Although litigation for Mirena is still in the early stages of review and analysis, potential cases are still being considered for women throughout the United States.
-If a settlement is not reached as part of the MDLs or MCL, each claim will be returned to the U.S. District Court where it was originally filed for an individual Mirena IUD lawsuit and trial date.
+If a settlement is not reached as part of the MDLs or MCL, each claim will be returned to the U.S. District Court where it was originally filed for an individual trial date.

 Filing a Mirena IUD Lawsuit

 If you or someone you care about has experienced complications as a result of the Mirena IUD, you may be entitled to file a claim.
-The statute of limitations for filing a Mirena IUD lawsuit varies from state to state.
+The statute of limitations for filing a Mirena lawsuit varies from state to state.
 For this reason, it’s important to consult a lawyer specializing in Mirena cases to understand your rights, have your case evaluated, and determine your best course of action.

 Report Problems to the FDA